 In contrast to large-budget productions, your job may be harder, but quicker.
 You will need to have one or two scenes already filmed that will work effectively as the basis for your movie trailer.

 Either way, collecting and sorting your footage is the vital first step to creating a good movie trailer.
 It’s time to get to work!

 While the footage is the crux of your movie trailer’s visual content, a fantastic backing track is integral to its pacing.
 You should always try to edit your footage to the music, not the other way around.

 The second – and more lucrative – option is to work directly with a composer, who will write a backing track specifically for your trailer.
-While this may seem intimidating, especially for independent filmmakers just starting out in the industry, here at Мusic Gateway we specialise in sync licensing.
+While this may seem intimidating, especially for independent filmmakers just starting out in the industry, here at Мusic Gateway we specialize in sync licensing.

 That’s right – just like you (probably) did with your full movie, it’s time to storyboard your trailer.

 I’m sure we don’t need to tell any filmmakers this, whether they be novice or master.
 Without storyboarding, you’re going to make life much harder for yourself.
 Even though it’s only three minutes long, trailers usually have a lot to cram in such a small space of time.

 Carefully plan out each shot, each cut, and each transition while listening to your chosen backing track.
 Most importantly, take your time – you’ll thank yourself later!

 Whether by picky sponsors or ravenous franchise fans.
 Every single frame will be poured over, and any small hiccups will be brought to light.

 Remember when someone left their Starbucks cup in that one Game Of Thrones scene?
 Safe to say, you don’t want that kind of uproar in your movie trailer.